superwfox/HandTools/README.markdown

 - Bukkit's event system (`PlayerToggleSneakEvent`, `InventoryClickEvent`, `InventoryCloseEvent`).
 - A `HashMap` to track active shulker box sessions per player.
 - `BukkitRunnable` for delayed inventory synchronization to ensure smooth operation.

-## Contributing

-Contributions are welcome!
-To contribute:
-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit them (`git commit -m "Add your feature"`).
-4. Push to your branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-Please ensure your code follows the existing style and includes appropriate comments.

-## Issues

-If you encounter any bugs or have feature requests, please open an issue on the [GitHub Issues](https://github.com/yourusername/handtools/issues) page.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or support, feel free to open an issue or contact me via [GitHub](https://github.com/yourusername).

 ---